samuelferreiras/samuelferreiras/README.md

  ### Currently Studying ✍️:

-> I am currently studying the "Full Stack JavaScript PRO Programmer" course at [ONEBITCODE] school.
-Where we will create a copy of Evernote and Netflix.
+> I am currently studying the "BootCamp" course at [ONEBITCODE] school.
+Where we will create an application based on Ifood using Rails and React.

   Contact Me:👇
   <div>